Roberto Insigne: Later years: Frosinone, Palermo and Avellino

 On 27 August 2022, Insigne signed a two-year contract with Frosinone.

 On 12 July 2023, Insigne signed for Serie B club Palermo on a three-year deal.
 After two lacklustre seasons, on 24 July 2025 Insigne left Palermo to sign for newly-promoted Serie B club Avellino.

 International career

 At international level, Insigne has represented the Italy U-18, U-19, and U-21 sides.

 Style of play

-Regarded as a talented and promising prospect, Insigne is a diminutive, quick, creative, and skilful left footed forward, with good technique, an eye for goal, and a small, slender physical build, who is capable of playing anywhere along the front line.
-Due to his ability to both set up and score goals, he usually plays in a free role as a second striker, which allows him to operate on either flank or in the centre of the attacking third, although he frequently also plays as a right winger, a position which allows him to cut into the centre and curl shots on goal with his stronger left foot.
-He has also been deployed as an attacking midfielder, or as a main striker on occasion.
+Insigne is a left-footed forward known for his pace, technique, and creativity.
+He is capable of playing across the front line and has been used in roles such as a second striker, winger, and attacking midfielder.
+He often operates in a free role, allowing him to both create and score goals.
+He is frequently deployed as a right winger, where he can cut inside onto his stronger left foot to shoot.
+He has also occasionally been used as a central striker.

 Personal life

-Roberto is the younger brother of footballer Lorenzo Insigne, who plays for Toronto FC.
+Roberto is the younger brother of footballer Lorenzo Insigne, who plays for Pescara.
 His oldest and youngest brothers, Antonio and Marco, also play football, in the Italian amateur divisions.
 Roberto Insigne is married to Elisabetta; their daughter, Patrizia, was born on 22 November 2016.